A lot of our thinking, and even our perception, has to do not only with what is, but what might be, and what would have been.

 In the last section, Ken, John, and Margaret discuss ways to encourage creativity.
 Many creative geniuses have been anti-social, unfriendly, unpleasant people.
 Is there any way to be creative and be a pleasant human being?
 Margaret reminds them that creative ideas comes largely from putting together old ideas in new ways, which means creative people need some exposure to the ‘old’ ideas of the common folk’ – which means they need some decent interaction with normal humans.
 Margaret, Ken, and John end by discussing the varieties and requirements of creative genius, and revisiting their earlier distinction between the new and the truly valuable creative.

-- 60-second Philosopher (seek to 49:40): Ian Schoales explores the divergent social responses to seemingly similar phenomena: forgery and plagiarism.
+- 60-Second Philosopher (seek to 49:40): Ian Shoales explores the divergent social responses to seemingly similar phenomena: forgery and plagiarism.
 The former often gets cut slack, the latter does not.
 Does this have to with the different creative requirements of these two activities?